 Meetha Oliya is a traditional Rajasthani dish made especially for the festival of Sheetala Ashtami (Basoda).
-Here is how to make it.
+Here is how to make it (gluten-free).

 Meetha Oliya is a traditional Rajasthani dish prepared with boiled rice, yogurt, milk, sugar, cardamom, saffron, and nuts.

 It is quite popular in Marwari homes and is specially prepared during the festival of Shitla Ashtami (Basoda) along with the savory version Namkeen Oliya.
-You can also serve it for a light meal or as a dessert during summers.
+You can also serve it as a light meal or as a dessert during summer.

 This oliya recipe uses some simple everyday ingredients such as plain yogurt (dahi), steamed rice, milk, nuts, sugar, cardamom powder, and saffron strands.